 Battle of St Kitts reenactment

-Held annually on March 28, this takes place over three days at Brimstone Hill Fort.
+This St. Kitts and Nevis holiday held annually on March 28, takes place over three days at Brimstone Hill Fort.
 History comes alive as the famous battle between British and French forces in 1782 is reenacted here.
 It is a great spectacle that allows you to imagine this aspect of colonial life in the 18th century.
 The real battle actually took place on January 25th and 26th but the modern reenactment takes place in March.

 St Kitts Music Festival